Kanban Board vs Gantt Chart: Pros and Cons

 We’re project management experts.
 Visor is a powerful tool that helps you get all of your data in one cohesive, eye-catching place… even when your people are using different tools.
 Try us out, free, and build Kanban boards and Gantt charts that will wow.

-What it is
+What is a Kanban Board?

 If you’ve ever made yourself a list that said “To Do / Doing / Done” congratulations: you’ve used a Kanban board!

-But Kanban is a deceptively powerful tool that can be used in a wide variety of ways depending on how you choose to structure yours.
 For instance, you might add additional statuses to denote when a project in blocked, or add an archive section for tasks that were completed some time ago, to keep them from cluttering your organizational pattern.
 You might even choose to hide columns with statuses like “archive” to keep everything visually tidy.

 Kanban is a fantastic style of organization that can support both very simple and surprisingly complex workflows.